brillianita/Backend-Express/README.md

       }
     ```
   ---- **_Search_** ----
-  - endpoint: `/laporan/:nomorKontrak?search=brillianita`
+  - endpoint: `/laporan/:noProyek?search=brillianita`
-  will filter the laporan and only show the laporan within `search` Brillianita
+  will filter the proyek and only show the proyek within `search` Brillianita

 - Get laporan By Id laporan
   - method: `GET`